Craft CMS vs WordPress: a side-by-side review

 SEOmatic provides more than just common SEO tools, like alt attributes and link title attribute fields.
 It goes further to automatically render metadata and create sitemaps for Google, all while providing a range of advanced SEO options.
 SEOmatic strikes the balance between providing the ease of use of Yoast SEO but its advanced features give it the slight edge that even Moz.com, the go-to resource for SEO experts, enthusiastically uses Craft CMS and SEOmatic over WordPress and Yoast SEO.

-SEOmatic provides the ability to automatically generate structured data/JSON-LD to ensure pages such as products, events, recipes, showtime listings, AMP pages, and any other content types that Google may pre-format in search result displays which have been proven to boost conversion rates for end-users.
+SEOmatic provides the ability to automatically generate structured data/JSON-LD to ensure pages such as products, events, recipes, showtime listings, AMP pages, and any other content types that Google may pre-format in search result displays which has been proven to boost conversion rates for end-users.

 Speed and Performance